-Lila Kedrova (her real name Yelizaveta Nikolayevna Kedrova) was a French actress of Russian origin, owner of an Academy’s Oscar statuette.
+Lila Kedrova was a French actress of Russian origin, winner of an Academy’s Oscar statuette.

-Lila was born on October 9, 1918 in Soviet Petrograd into the family of opera singers.
+Yelizaveta Nikolayevna Kedrova (her real name) was born on October 9, 1918 in Soviet Petrograd into the family of opera singers.
 Her mother, Sofia Gladkaya (1875—1965), was a singer at the Mariinsky Theatre.
-Her father Nikolai Kedrov was a singer and composer, Petersburg Conservatory Professor, creator of the first Russian male quartet to perform liturgical chants.
+And her father Nikolai Kedrov was a singer and composer, Petersburg Conservatory Professor, creator of the first Russian male quartet to perform liturgical chants.

-In 1922, the girl, her parents and older brother Nikolai emigrated to Germany, and then in 1928 they moved to France.
+In 1922, the girl, her parents and older brother Nikolai emigrated to Germany.
+Then in 1928 they moved to France.
 There, Kedrova’s mother taught at the Conservatoire de Paris, and her father once again recreated the quartet Quatuor Kedroff.

-After that Kedrova starred in several Hollywood films and moved to Canada.
+After that the actress starred in several Hollywood films and moved to Canada.

-In 1984 she was awarded the theater prize Tony for the stage version of Zorba the Greek.
+Moreover, in 1984, she was awarded the theater prize Tony and Drama Desk Award for the stage version of Zorba the Greek.

-In 1993 she played in her last film and in 1991 the actress performed in her last play.
-In total Kedrova played in 60 films.
+You know, in 1991 the actress performed in her last play and in 1993 she played in her last film.
+In total Kedrova had played in 60 films.